 A favourite haunt of celebrity A-listers, the glamour and contemporary summer vibes in Mykonos draw in affluent crowds of party revellers each year between May and August, however, it is later in the season when the island really comes into its own.
 After the throngs have dispersed, the locals claim Mykonos back, and the islands natural charm without the tourist hype really shines through.
 With 300 days of sunshine a year, there is no such thing as a bad time to visit!

-If you’re after a slice of culture however, look no further than Mykonos’ main town, also known as Chora.
-With history dating back to 7th century Byzantine times, there is much to discover in this charmingly quaint fishing town.
-The Church of Paraportiani in particular is worth a visit.
+If you’re after a slice of culture, however, look no further than Mykonos’ main town, also known as Chora.
+With a history dating back to 7th-century Byzantine times, there is much to discover in this charmingly quaint fishing town.
+The Church of Paraportiani, in particular, is worth a visit.
 It took over 200 years to build and its quirky architecture has made it one of the most photographed landmarks in all Greece.